 As we reflect on 2024, we are proud of the remarkable progress and achievements California CareForce has made.
-This year, we embraced cutting-edge technologies, personalized patient In the 3 years that I've been president of the CCF board, we care, and innovative treatment methods; all of which have significantly enhanced our service quality and patient satisfaction.
+This year, we embraced cutting-edge technologies, personalized patient care, and innovative treatment methods; all of which have significantly enhanced our service quality and patient satisfaction.
 Looking ahead to 2025, we are excited to continue this journey of innovation and excellence.
 Our focus will remain on improving patient experiences, expanding our services, and adopting the latest advancements in dental, vision, and medical technology.
 We are dedicated to fostering healthier communities and ensuring that every patient receives the highest level of care.
 Together, we look forward to another year of growth, success, and making a positive impact on oral health.